 Section A. Meetings

-The UFS shall meet at least twice per semester.
+The UFS shall meet at least twice per semester during fall and spring terms.
 The last regular meeting of the academic year shall be held in April, when possible.
 Meetings shall be available to all campuses by video conferencing.
 Special meetings may be called by the UFS President or upon petition by fifteen percent of the UFS membership.
 Notice and agenda of meetings shall be available on a timely basis to all university faculty.

 Section B. Quorum